anatolio-deb/anyd/README.md

 # Sockets Framework

-Sockets Framework will help you to implement an IPC server with your own functionality.
+Sockets Framework will help you to create a custom daemon with an API accessible over sockets.
 It will also provide you with a ready-to-use client to query your server and getting responses from it.

-Define your server using `BaseServer`:
+Define a server using `BaseServer`:

 ```python
 from sockets_framework import BaseServer